jundalisay/sp/content/en/research/diogenes/lives/chapter-12.md

 Its fate as hidden in the breast of Jove,
 It will be famous for its woes.

-There is another addressed to Menodorus the son of Eudamus, who was attached to one of his fellow pupils:— Phrygia is a distant land, and so
+There is another addressed to Menodorus the son of Eudamus, who was attached to one of his fellow pupils:

+Phrygia is a distant land, and so
 Is sacred Thyatira, and Cadanade,
 Your country Menodorus.
 But from all,